-I OLE SAMI LE DE CLARATION TORM

-DATE FUEL SAMPLE FOR LAB ANALYSIS S TAKEN / 1
+DATE FUEL SAMPLES TAKEN FOR LAB ANALYSIS / /

-RIDER #: Sample Can "A"
+RIDER #: Sample "A"

-Can Label # Can Seal #
+Label # Seal #

-SESSION: Sample Can "B"
+SESSION: Sample "B"

-Can Label # Can Seal #
+Label # Seal #

-RIDER NAME: Sample Can "C"
+RIDER NAME: Sample "C"

-Can Label # Can Seal #
+Label # Seal #

-MOTORCYCLE MAKE i:
+MOTORCYCLE MAKE:

 TEAM:

-taken from the fuel tank of the motorcycle raperiod of 60 minutes pending any protest.

-opointed by the AMA/FIM North America for tory staff as a retained sample in case of a

-Sample "C" will be safe is required. eguarded by the AMA/FIMN IA in case of protests and/or counter-expertise
+after the race while in the Check A Sample "A" and "B" will go to the Sample "B" will be kept by the lab Area for a period of laboratory appoir oratory staff as a from the fuel tank of the motorcycle specified of 30 minutes pending any protest.
+Inted by AMA/FIM North America for analysis. retained sample in case of a dispute.
+In case of an appeal and/or counter-expertise

-As a responsible mem ber of the team named on th nis sheet, I,
+As a responsible member of the te eam named on th is sheet, I,

 (print Name):

-have controlled the se certify the accuracy of and serial numbers of can labels and hereby
+have controlled the serial number accuracy of the listed information. erial numbers of labels and hereby certify the

-Time: Signature:
+Time: Signature : :

-Team Position: (OWNER/MANAGER R/MECHANIC)
+Team Position:(OW /NER/MANAGER /MECHANIC)